 Current Members of the Advisory Body

-Annalisa Zarattini (Italy), Chairsperson
+Annalisa Zarattini (Italy)

-Annalisa Zarattini was born in 1950 in Italy and has graduated in paleoethnology from the La Sapienza University in Rome.
+Annalisa Zarattini was born in 1950 in Italy and graduated with a degree in paleoethnology from the La Sapienza University in Rome.
 She has worked as an archaeologist since 1980.
 Currently, she works for the Italian Ministry of Cultural Property and Activities.
 She held the position of Managing Superintendent for Cultural Property in the Calabria Region between 2005 and 2006.
-She was also the delegate of the Ministry of Culture for the 1st Conference of States Parties to the 2001 UNESCO Convention on the Protection of Underwater Cultural Heritage in Paris in March 2009.
-Annalisa Zarattini has taught various courses and seminars, inter alia at the universities La Sapienza, Tor Vergata, Mediterranean University of Reggio Calabria, university of Naples, Cassino, Verona, Viterbo, Barcelona.
+She was also the delegate of the Ministry of Culture for the 1st Conference of States Parties to the 2001 UNESCO Convention on the Protection of the Underwater Cultural Heritage in Paris in March 2009.
+Annalisa Zarattini has taught various courses and seminars, inter alia at the universities La Sapienza, Tor Vergata, Mediterranean University of Reggio Calabria, University of Naples, Cassino, Verona, Viterbo, Barcelona.
 She is the author or co-author of numerous publications in the field of archaeology.

 Dolores Elkin (Argentina)